-A military ID card after divorce is an important issue for both service members and their former spouses.
-The Military ID, also known as a Common Access Card (CAC) or Uniformed Services ID card (USID), is typically issued to active-duty service members, reservists, retirees, and their eligible family members.
+A military ID card after divorce is a significant issue for both service members and their former spouses, especially when questions arise about eligibility and the consequences of not reporting divorce to DEERS.
+The Military ID, commonly referred to as a Common Access Card or Uniformed Services ID card, is issued to active-duty service members, reservists, retirees, and eligible dependents under federal law.

 People That Can Own a Military ID Card

-The United States Army, Navy, Air Force, Marines, or Coast Guard issue Military ID cards to individuals currently serving.
-These cards serve as a form of identification and provide access to military bases, installations, and resources.
+The United States Army, Navy, Air Force, Marine Corps, Coast Guard, and Space Force issue Common Access Cards (CAC) to individuals currently serving on active duty.
+These cards function as official identification and provide access to military installations, secure systems, and authorized resources.

 Can I Keep My Military ID Card After a Divorce?